At a glance

 The route: out of furnishings, into dust, into you

 The exposure story is the PBDE story repeating.
 Because DBDPE is not bound into the foam, textile or plastic, it sheds out, sorbs onto household dust, and reaches people through dust ingestion, inhalation and skin contact.
 It is now detected in nearly 100% of house dust sampled, and indoor levels are climbing as PBDE levels fall — in repeat sampling of California homes, DBDPE was generally higher in 2011 than 2006, with more than twentyfold increases in some homes.
 Peer-reviewed — Dodson et al. 2012 Studies measuring DBDPE in house dust estimate human exposure specifically through dust ingestion.
-Peer-reviewed — Wang et al. 2019 The bedroom is full of exactly the furnishings and electronics DBDPE is added to.
+Peer-reviewed — Niu et al. 2019 The bedroom is full of exactly the furnishings and electronics DBDPE is added to.

 The worry: a regrettable substitution